 Recreation, Arts & Parks (RAP) Tax

-The tax will add 0.1% to the taxes charged by Moab hotels, nightly rentals, restaurants, shops, and other businesses.
+The tax adds 0.1% to the taxes charged by Moab hotels, nightly rentals, restaurants, shops, and other businesses.
 Groceries are exempt from the tax.
-The tax would increase Moab’s sales tax rate from 8.75% to 8.85%.
+The tax increases Moab’s sales tax rate from 8.75% to 8.85%.
 This equals 1 penny for every $10 spent.

 Based on sales tax revenues from 2019, the tax could generate $300,000 to $400,000 in additional revenue for the City.
 The amount of revenue depends entirely on sales for any given year.

 ADVISORY COMMITTEE RECOMMENDATIONS